ycheng11036/chat-app/README.md

 3. How to better layout UI
 4. How to better manage states via Context and Zustand
 5. How to properly process user authorization and storage of cookies
+6. Using custom hooks for better and cleaner production